guidodizi/goldenMedalStackOverflow/README.md

 | WA_LOCAL_STORAGE  | Stringified version of local storage from `https://web.whatsapp.com` once you logged in through the QR|
 | COOKIES           | Stringified version of cookies on StackOverflow and Whatsapp Web |
 | USER_AGENT        | The user agent you'd like to use.
 I suggest you open your preferred browser and type on the console `navigator.userAgent` |

+## What this runs
+Project runs a web server with one endpoint: `/run`

+This endpoint will access your StackOverflow account, and then send your progress through WhatsApp